-Located on Roger Williams Avenue between Green Bay Road and St. Johns Avenue, the charming and quaint Ravinia Business District is home to diverse restaurants, unique retailers, arts & crafts shops, service businesses, medical providers, and other office users.
+Located on Roger Williams Avenue between Green Bay Road and Judson Avenue, the charming and quaint Ravinia Business District is home to diverse restaurants, unique retailers, service businesses, medical providers, and other office users.
 The proximity of the Ravinia Metra train station and the renowned Ravinia Festival - a world-class summer venue for the performing arts that draws more than 500,000 attendees over an 87-night season from May until late September - creates wonderful opportunities for unique businesses.

 For information concerning available properties in Highland Park, please contact the Office of Business Development at 847.926.1027